tpacba/employee-tracker/README.md

 The application is a CMS (**C**ontent **M**anagement **S**ystems) interface that views and interacts with a proposed company's stored employee information using node, inquirer, and MySQL.

-The application is design with the following database schema containing three tables:
+The application is designed with the following database schema containing three tables:

 * **department**
 * **role**